NiYuan224/draft-ni-a2a-ai-agent-security-requirements/draft-ni-a2a-ai-agent-security-requirements.md

 The architecture of agent security control and management is illustrated in Figure 1.
 There are four types of security interactions, in a sequential order:

-1. Provisioning and Registration: Creating agent identity, establishing initial trust, provisioning agent secrets and credentials.
+1. Provisioning, Registration, and Discovery: Creating agent identity, establishing initial trust, provisioning agent secrets and credentials, onboarding agents to enable discovery.
 2. Cross-domain Interconnection: Enabling secure, authenticated communication between agents across different trust domains.
 3. Access Control: The Master Agent validates both intra-domain and inter-domain access tokens, creates internal workflow and manages different credentials for heterogeneous systems.